 A final approach for link prediction is to use some kind of unsupervised dimensionality reduction that yields a new matrix that in some way reveals possible new links.
-For instance, Hoff et al. (2002) propose a latent space approach where the initial link information is projected into a low-dimensional space.
+For instance, Hoff, Raftery, and Handcock (2002) propose a latent space approach where the initial link information is projected into a low-dimensional space.
 Link existence can then be predicted based on the spatial representation of the nodes in the new latent space.
 These models perform a kind of factorization of the link adjacency matrix and thus are often referred to as matrix factorization techniques.
 An advantage of such models is that the spatial representation enables simpler visualization and human interpretation.
-Related approaches have also been proposed for temporal networks (Sarkar & Moore, 2005), for mixed-membership models (Nowicki & Snijders, 2001; Airoldi et al., 2008), and for situations where the latent vector representing each node is usefully constrained to be binary (Miller et al., 2009).
+Related approaches have also been proposed for temporal networks (Sarkar & Moore, 2005), for mixed-membership models (Nowicki & Snijders, 2001; Airoldi, Blei, Fienberg, & Xing, 2008), and for situations where the latent vector representing each node is usefully constrained to be binary (Miller, Griffiths, & Jordan, 2009).
 Typically, these models have the capability of including the attributes as covariates that affect the link prediction but are not directly part of the latent space representation.
-However, Zhu et al. (2007) demonstrated how such attributes can also be represented in a related but distinct latent space.
+However, Zhu, Yu, Chi, and Gong (2007) demonstrated how such attributes can also be represented in a related but distinct latent space.
 More recently, Menon and Elkan (2011) showed how a matrix factorization technique for link prediction can scale to much larger graphs by training with stochastic gradient descent instead of MCMC.